-In this paper, we evaluate the achievement of the tidy-up task regarding the successful estimations of tidying objects and positions.
+We evaluate the achievement of the tidy-up task for the successful estimation of tidying objects and positions.
 As a pre-evaluation, we evaluate the accuracy of object detection, grasping, and release through all of the trials in the experiments.
-The YOLOv3 object detection model used in the experiments was trained using the dataset created by ourselves, as described in Appendix~\ref{apdx:experiments:pre-train}.
+The YOLOv3 object detection model used in the experiments is trained using our created dataset, as described in Appendix~\ref{apdx:experiments:pre-train}.
 Additionally, various object shapes are included in the experiments.
 After considering the effects of these above factors, we examine the superiority of the proposed planning method in Section~\ref{sub:experiment_result}.
 The accuracy of object detection is defined as the ratio of the number of bounding boxes in which the object class is correctly detected to the number of bounding boxes detected and the number of objects not detected in the image.
-The accuracy of object grasping and release are defined as the ratio of the number of successful actions to the total number of planned actions.
+The accuracy of object grasping and release is defined as the ratio of the number of successful actions to the total number of planned actions.

-Table~\ref{tab:experiment_assumption_evaluation} shows the resulted accuracy of the object detection, grasping, and release.
+Table~\ref{tab:experiment_assumption_evaluation} summarizes the resulted accuracy of object detection, grasping, and release.
 The object detection was highly accurate.
-Additionally, the accuracy values of the object grasping and release were around 70\% although objects of various shapes were used.
-In the case of grasping failure, either the grasp position coordinates of the detected object were inaccurately estimated, or the object shapes were complex to grasp in the first place, e.g. cylinders or stars.
+Additionally, the accuracy values of the object grasping and release were approximately 70\% although objects of various shapes were used.
+In the case of grasping failure, either the grasp position coordinates of the detected object were inaccurately estimated, or the object shapes were complex to grasp, e.g., cylinders or stars.